Powerlearnproject/se-day1-assignment-Lanrry5/README.md

 1. Guides the AI model to produce a story that meets specific requirements.
 2. Reduces the risk of misinterpretation or off-topic responses.
 3. Enables the AI model to generate a more accurate and relevant story.
-4. Saves time and resources by minimizing the need for revisions or follow-up prompts...